Many pre-meds often ask questions like:

 1. Medical schools want students who will excel academically.

 At the absolute minimum, the admissions committee must be convinced that you are adequately prepared academically to learn and memorize all the necessary information to become a doctor.
-Admissions committees use the GPA and MCAT scores because they have a strong correlation with the academic performance of students, especially in the first two years and on the USMLE Step I1,2.
-Generally speaking, GPA’s above 3.8 and MCAT scores 35 or greater are desirable while GPA’s below 3.5 and/or MCAT scores below 30 are red flags.
+Admissions committees use the GPA and MCAT scores because they have a strong correlation with the academic performance of students, especially in the first 2 years.

 2. Medical schools want students who know what they are getting themselves into.

-Becoming a doctor is a long and expensive process – over 85% of medical school graduates have an average of $162,000 in educational loans3.
+Becoming a doctor is a long and expensive process – over 85% of medical school graduates have an average of over $200,000 in educational loans.
 Once accepted, a medical student also represents a hefty investment of time and resources by the medical school.
 It is absolutely imperative that pre-med students know that medicine is the right career path before starting medical school!